rafasdc/cas-template-app/packages/sso-react/README.md

 #### SessionTimeoutHandler

 A react component that displays a session expiry modal before the session expires, and automatically re-syncs with the server when needed.

+_This component should only be rendered if the user is currently logged in, otherwise the modal will be displayed immediately_

 - Properties: